kikwik/doctrine-entity-logger-bundle/README.md

 This bundle enables quick and effective logging of entity changes, making it a valuable tool for projects requiring audit trails or entity history tracking.

+This bundle is inspired by the manasbala/doctrine-log-bundle and the gedmo/doctrine-extensions projects.

 Installation
 ------------